-The term 'Capital Gains' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Capital Gains' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Capital gains refer to profits that arise when you sell a capital asset like real estate, stocks, and bonds.
 These proceeds must be above the purchase price to qualify as capital gains.
 A capital gain is also the resulting difference between a low buying price and a high selling price that leads to a financial gain for investors.
 The opposite of capital gains are capital losses, which result from selling such a capital asset at a price lower than for what you purchased it.
 Capital gains can pertain to investment income that is associated with tangible assets like financial investments of bonds and stocks and real estate.
 They may also result from the sale of intangible assets that include goodwill.